Glenda Gray on TIME 100 List

 - Wits Communications

-TIME has named Glenda Gray, Associate Professor in the School of Clinical Medicine at Wits, to its list of the top 100 most influential people in the world.
+TIME has named Glenda Gray, Full Professor: Research, in the School of Clinical Medicine at Wits, among the top 100 most influential people in the world.

 Professor Glenda Gray has pioneered advances in preventing mother-to-child transmission of HIV, which has saved thousands of lives.
 She is an alumna of Wits Medical School and established the Wits Perinatal HIV Research Unit at Chris Hani Baragwanath Hospital in 1996.
 She is currently President and CEO of the South African Medical Research Council (SAMRC) and involved in HIV vaccine research.

 Gray was born in South Africa and graduated as a medical doctor from Wits in 1986.
 In 1992 she qualified as a paediatrician from the College of Medicine South Africa.
 Internationally acclaimed for her work in HIV research, Gray has broken new boundaries, redefined scientific excellence and pioneered groundbreaking medical research that has shaped global communities and saved lives.